Skierniewice

+Located in the historic region of Masovia, Skierniewice dates back to the medieval period.
+It prospered as a local trade center with annual fairs and engaged in domestic and international trade.
+In the 17th and 18th centuries it hosted the residence of the Primates of Poland, and was home of leading Polish Enlightenment poet Ignacy Krasicki.
+Skierniewice is known as the "Polish Capital of Horticultural Sciences" with local tradition of horticultural studies dating back to 1922.
+It hosts the annual Skierniewice Festival of Flowers, Fruits and Vegetables.

+It is a railway junction, located on the main railway line almost exactly halfway between the two largest cities of central Poland, Łódź and Warsaw.

 History

+Early history

-The oldest known mention of Skierniewice comes from 1359, although it existed earlier.
+The oldest known mention of Skierniewice comes from 1359, although it had existed earlier.
 A palace of the archbishops of Gniezno already existed in the village at that time.
 Skierniewice gained municipal rights in 1457 and was vested with various privileges in 1456–1458.
-Administratively it was part of the Rawa Voivodeship of the Greater Poland Province of the Polish Crown until the Partitions of Poland.
+Administratively it was part of the Rawa Voivodeship of the Greater Poland Province until the Partitions of Poland.
 Skierniewice was located on a trade route connecting major Polish cities Toruń and Lwów.
-Local merchants also participated in trade with Gdańsk, Lesser Poland and Podolia, as well as German states.
+Local merchants also participated in trade with Gdańsk, Lesser Poland and Podolia, as well as Brandenburg.
 One yearly fair took place since 1457, in 1527 King Sigismund I the Old established a second fair, and in 1641 the Sejm established two more fairs.
 The town suffered in the 18th-century as a result of the Swedish invasion of Poland and epidemics, and in 1793 it was annexed by Prussia in the Second Partition of Poland.

+Late modern period

 Regained by Poles as part of the short-lived Duchy of Warsaw in 1806, in 1815 it became part of so-called Congress Poland and fell to the Russian Partition.
 In 1845 the Warsaw-Vienna Railway was opened, which passed through Skierniewice.
-Subjected to Anti-Polish and Russification policies, many inhabitants took part in the unsuccessful Polish January Uprising in 1863 and in 1905–1906 Polish protests took place in the town.
+Subjected to anti-Polish and Russification policies, many inhabitants took part in the unsuccessful Polish January Uprising in 1863 and in 1905–1906 Polish protests took place in the town.
 On September 15, 1884 it was the setting for the meeting of the Three Emperors' League.

-From the beginning of the 1890s there was considerable business development in the city.
-Two brickworks emerged, a brewery, a mechanical sawmill, a tile factory, a large mill, etc. In addition, a modern hospital and a few schools were built.
-The railway, as well as the military (Russian) garrison posted here, were of great importance.
-The Russian tsar also had a mansion in Skierniewice.

 During World War I it was occupied by Germany, and after the war, in 1918, it became part of the re-established Polish state.
-The population increased and economic development started again.
-A building for the district council was erected.
-The railway station was rebuilt after the devastation of the war and the district hospital was expanded.
+According to the 1921 census, the town's population was 74.6% Polish and 25.3% Jewish.
+In 1922, the Department of Vegetable Cultivation of the Warsaw University of Life Sciences was established in Skierniewice, starting the local tradition of horticultural studies.
+In 1926, the Department of Pomology was founded.